iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 ### 4.3.3 Send data from app in browser

 The data is sent to the proxyEndpoint from createDataRequest via JSON-RPC, in detail: `params.dataRequest.proxyEndpoint`.
-The method name used is `[hdEndpoint].submitGuestList`. [hdEnpoint] corresponds to _client.name from the received DataRequest.
+The method name used is `submitGuestList`. **Do not include [hdEnpoint] in method name as when sending to a local EPS.**

-The URL for the submission is build as `https://`[proxyEndpoint]`:4433/data-submissions-rpc`.
+The URL for the submission is build as `https://`[proxyEndpoint]`:4433/data-submission-rpc`.

 In short:
 - build a `dataProvider` object with your own contact details
 - collect the data and pump it in an array of `guests`
 - build a `guestList` object with `start` and `end` from [createDataRequest](#42-process-iris-client-data-requests)
-- build your data submission POST request with method `[hdEndpoint].submitGuestList` and following params:
+- build your data submission POST request with method `submitGuestList` and following params:
   - `_client` (required) with your app's CN from [your signing request](#11-generate-certificate-signing-request)
   - `dataAuthorizationToken` taken from [createDataRequest](#42-process-iris-client-data-requests)
   - `guestList` (be aware that `additionalInformation` is required and must at least be an empty string)
-- POST your request to `https://`[proxyEndpoint]`:4433/data-submissions-rpc`
+- POST your request to `https://`[proxyEndpoint]`:4433/data-submission-rpc`

 ## 5 Test your implementation